yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/functions-operators/comparison.md

 - The two containment operators test if the distinct set of values in one array contains, or is contained by, the distinct set of values in the other array.
 - The overlap operator tests if the distinct set of values in one array and the distinct set of values in the other array have at least one value in common.

-The _"Containment and overlap operators semantics"_ section, [below](./#containment-and-overlap-operators-semantics) demonstrates each of the rules that this section has stated.
+The [Containment and overlap operators semantics](./#containment-and-overlap-operators-semantics) section below demonstrates each of the rules that this section has stated.

 ## Examples for each operator